HorizonSkip/pokermoneychips/README.md

 ## Usage

 1. **Create a Table**: Click "Create New Table" and configure:
-   - Number of players (2-10)
+   - Host Name
-   - Buy-in amount ($10-$1000)
+   - Buy-in amount (₹10-₹1000)
    - Small blind (automatically sets big blind to 2×)
-   - Player names and colors
-   - Drag and drop to arrange player positions

 2. **Share the Link**: Copy the generated table URL and share it with other players

 3. **Start Playing**:
-   - Select the dealer
+   - Host selects the dealer
    - Blinds are automatically posted
    - Players take turns betting
    - Rounds advance automatically (Pre-Flop → Flop → Turn → River)
    - Select winner(s) and distribute the pot
-   - Start the next hand (dealer button moves automatically)
+   - Start the next hand (dealer chip moves automatically)

 ## Technical Details